-Jordan, on the other hand, says that while her family has to come to accept it, they’re not very open about it.
+Ashley, on the other hand, says that while her family has to come to accept it, they’re not very open about it.
 She said that the main problem her parents have had with the whole situation is her drug use, which she started through influences at work.
-After spending this past spring break in rehab, Jordan is working on getting better and is trying to focus on the things that her parents do accept.
+After spending this past spring break in rehab, Ashley is working on getting better and is trying to focus on the things that her parents do accept.

 “They appreciate my independence, but they still stereotype it,” she said.

 Stereotypes are something that both girls have had to deal with over the past couple of years.

 “I think it’s something that’s misunderstood,” Kira said.
 “They don’t realize that we’re normal people.”